Simon Harmer: South Africa

+England

 Ahead of the 2017 season, Harmer signed for Essex County Cricket Club as a Kolpak player.
 In June, in the 2017 County Championship, Harmer took 9 wickets for 95 runs in the second innings against Middlesex.
 He was the first bowler for Essex to take nine wickets in an innings since Mark Ilott in 1995, and he finished with career-best match figures of 14 for 172.

 Harmer continued his form and took the wicket which confirmed Essex as Champions in the win against Warwickshire.
 Harmer finished the 2017 season with the second-highest haul in the Country in terms of wickets taken, with 72 wickets at 19.19.
 Although neither he, nor his team, hit the same heights in 2018, he still managed 57 wickets at 24.45 each and provided useful runs batting at number eight in the batting order.